kalekundert/autoclasstoc/docs/advanced_usage.rst

 ===============
 By default, :rst:dir:`autoclasstoc` divides the TOC into sections based whether or not attributes are methods, and whether or not they are public.
-This is a reasonable way to organize attributes, but for many projects it may make sense to add custom sections specific to that project.
+This is a reasonable default, but for many projects it may make sense to add custom sections specific to the idioms of that project.
 Fortunately, this is easy to configure.
 The basic steps are:

 1. Define new `autoclasstoc.Section` subclasses.
 2. Reference the subclasses either in ``conf.py`` or in the documentation itself.

-This approach is very powerful, because `Section` controls all aspects of defining and formatting the TOC sections, and its subclasses can overwrite any of that behavior.
+This approach is very powerful, because the `Section` class controls all aspects of defining and formatting the TOC sections, and its subclasses can overwrite any of that behavior.
 Below are some specific examples showing how custom sections can be configured:

 Based on name
 -------------